manala/manala-recipes/elao.app.docker/README.md

 ## Caveats

 - MySQL 5.7 docker images are not available on arm64, that's why amd64 architecture is forced.
 Expect rare speed and stability issues.
-- Nginx official debian packages for stretch are not available on arm64, that's why debian packages are used in version `1.10`.
-Expect rare configuration issues.
 - OpenSSL debian packages for buster are broken on arm64, that's why bullseye ones are used.
 Expect rare behavior issues.
 - Firefox is blocking some ports like `10080`.
 Try to avoid them.